ghc-proposals/ghc-proposals/proposals/0000-import-shadowing.rst

 Of course, in this example, there is no observable difference between the two desugarings, since our module ``Mod`` was already well-scoped with the Haskell 2010 shadowing rules.
-However, if we change the program slightly by importing all of ``A`` wholesale:
+However, if we change the program slightly by importing all of ``M1`` wholesale:

 ::

  module Mod (fun1, fun2) where

- import A
+ import M1
- import qualified B
+ import qualified M2

- overridden = ... importedFromA ...
+ overridden = ... importedFromM1 ...
  fun1 = ... overridden ...
  fun2 = ...
-B.importedFromB ... fun1 ...
+M2.importedFromM2 ... fun1 ...

 then the desugaring using Haskell 2010 semantics leads to the following invalid program (note the two bindings of ``overridden`` in